nina-prog/retailWeb/README.md

 password=1234;`

 ### Optional
-Import **all** given CSV example files located in .... into the database PRIS by executing followed SQL Command on MySQL CommanLine:
+Import **all** given CSV example files located in .... into the database PRIS by executing followed SQL Command on CommandLine:

 `LOAD DATA LOCAL
-INFILE '/pathToDownloadedCSVFile/tablename.csv'
+INFILE '/pathToDownloadedCSVFile/tablenameData.csv'
-INTO TABLE tablenname
+INTO TABLE tablename
 FIELDS TERMINATED BY ';'
-LINES TERMINATED BY '\n'
+LINES TERMINATED BY '\r\n'
-IGNORE 1 LINES`
+IGNORE 1 LINES
+(column1, column2,...)`

+Column names are given in the first line of the csv files, make sure these are correct.

-**Note:** Make sure to follow this order by importing the files: category, user, address, retail store, product
+**Note:** Make sure to follow this order by importing the files because of the primary and foreign keys: category, user, address, retail store, product

+**If Error "Loading local data is disabled" (default in mysql)** occurs on CommandLine run following code before importing:
+- `cd C:\Program Files\MySQL\MySQL Server 8.0\bin`
+- `mysql -u root -p`
+- `mysql> SET GLOBAL local_infile=1;`
+- `mysql> quit`
+- `mysql --local-infile=1 -u root -p`
+- `mysql> use database pris;`

 ## Start Application
  1. **Run Backend** jar file located at ....: